marko353/vibra-project/README.md

 ### Deployment

 ## Frontend
-The application is deployed on **Vercel** and can be accessed via the following link:
+The application is deployed on Vercel and can be accessed via the following link:
 🔗 [VibrA - Live App](https://vibra-project.vercel.app/)

 ## Backend
-The backend is hosted on **Railway**.
+The backend is hosted on Railway.
 To interact with the API, use the following base URL:
 🔗 [Railway Backend](https://vibra-backend-production-c7bc.up.railway.app/)

 ---

 ## 📌 Table of Contents